seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Have you not spoken 'gainst the Duke of Cornwall?
 He's coming hither: now, i' the night, i' the haste,
 And Regan with him: have you nothing said
 Upon his party 'gainst the Duke of Albany?
+Advise yourself. /

 **EDGAR**
-I am sure on't, not a word.
+/ I am sure on't, not a word.

 **EDMUND**
 I hear my father coming: pardon me: